 “HaYehudim Baim” has elicited strong emotional reactions within Jewish society in Israel because it cuts to the heart of how Jewish history and Jewish texts are experienced by Israeli Jews.
 For many, these texts and figures are viewed as a history like any other in which poking fun is a legitimate expression of free will.
 For others, satirizing the holiness of texts and certain individuals crosses a red line.
 Wherever you stand on this debate, you will find a peer who agrees with you and someone who thinks differently… and that’s okay.

-A Few (Virtual) Classroom Tips:
+(Virtual) Classroom Tips:

 - Is it okay to make light of things we value as sacred within Judaism and Jewish history?
 If so, are there red lines that should not be crossed?